 I can do all things through Christ who gives me strength.
 Philippians 4:13 BSB

-We live in a society where preparing for the future includes an organizational process known as strategic planning:
+We live in a society that prepares for the future by utilizing an organizational process known as strategic planning:

 To set priorities, focus energy and resources, strengthen operations, ensure that employees and other stakeholders are working toward common goals, establish agreement around intended outcomes/results, and assess and adjust the organization’s direction in response to a changing environment.

 Individuals who are self-starters, highly motivated, and who think “outside of the box” are at the top of the list for desirable employees.
 They are the people who can make things happen and who build successful businesses.
 Our focus on planning and strategically placing ourselves to rise above and eliminate the competition has been engrained in our minds since childhood.

 Were you the first or the last child to be chosen for the sports teams in elementary school?
 The team captains demonstrated their strategy to win, as they called the names of those who possessed the highest level of skills first on their lists.
 As a result, it is a natural inclination to gravitate toward the concept of choosing only the best in order to achieve success.

 Over the past year, Americans spent a whopping $100 billion on sports — and over half of it on sporting events.
 Marketwatch.com

 We love to win and demonstrate our desire to achieve and maintain victory by spending astronomical amounts of money to purchase the best players for our teams.